 The less adventurous among us will go crazy for quenelles de brochet, a delicious fish dumpling covered in a creamy lobster sauce.
 Salad Lyonnaise (green salad with bacon and poached eggs) is also a great choice, as popular, as is fonds d’artichaut et foie gras (artichoke hearts with foie gras).
 If you want to sound more adventurous than you are, try cervelles de canut.
 Although this translates as “silk worker’s brains,” it’s really just fromage blanc (the French version of sour cream) with shallots and herbs.

 On France’s northwestern coast, you’ll find the regions of Normandy and Brittany.
-Each have their distinctive dishes, but being so close to the ocean, both are known for having excellent and huge variety of seafood and shellfish.
-Beyond seafood, you’ll find plenty of apples in Normand cuisine and products, such as Poulet Vallée d’Auge, chicken roasted with apples, Tarte aux Pommes (apple tart), and Calvados, an apple brandy.
+Each has its distinctive dishes, but being so close to the ocean, both are known for having an excellent and huge variety of seafood and shellfish.
+Beyond seafood, you’ll find plenty of apples in Normand cuisine and products, such as Poulet Vallée d’Auge, chicken roasted with apples, Tarte aux Pommes (apple tart), and Calvados.
 Normandy, dairy country, is also known for its excellent cheeses, most notably the famed Camembert.

 Brittany best stands out for its crêpes.
 Savory crêpes are typically known as galettes.
 These are made with buckwheat flour and are commonly served with eggs, ham, and cheese (although fillings can run the gamut of ingredients).
 Sweet crepes are often slathered in salted caramel, or chocolate, or simply sprinkled with butter and sugar.